-Monitoring of seismic velocity changes obtained from ambient noise cross-correlations is now a widespread technique among seismologists.
-Because the seismic velocity in rocks is sensitive to many forcings, this tool has been used to constrain various dynamics in the subsurface such as changes in groundwater (Lecocq et al. 2017; Gassenmeier et al. 2015; Clements & Denolle 2018; Illien et al. 2021), soil moisture (Dietze et al. 2020; Oakley et al. 2021), permafrost thickness (Overduin et al., 2015; Albaric et al., 2021; Lindner et al., 2021) and volcanic activity (Sens-Schönfelder et al., 2014; Budi-Santoso & Lesage, 2016; Donaldson et al., 2019).
-The use of seismic interferometry has also enabled the study of rock properties changes in response to in-situ strain induced by surface temperature (Richter et al., 2014; Lecocq et al., 2017), Earth tides (Takano et al., 2014; Sens-Schönfelder & Eulenfeld, 2019) and more notably to dynamic strain due to ground shaking during earthquakes.
-Indeed, there is a plethora of seismic interferometry studies that were conducted following major earthquakes (Brenguier et al., 2008; Nakata & Snieder, 2012; Viens et al., 2018; Qin et al., 2020).
-Most of this literature shows 2 distinct phases: a short co-seismic phase in which the seismic velocity drops and a post-seismic phase in which the velocity recovers in a non-linear fashion.
-This latter phase is called relaxation or slow dynamics and can last for several years (Brenguier et al., 2008; Marc et al., 2021).
-These time-dependent changes of the seismic velocity suggests that earthquakes induce a lingering effect in subsurface rock properties that may cause other transient observations such as changes in permeability (Manga et al., 2012; Illien et al., 2021) or landslide rates (Marc et al., 2015).
+Monitoring of seismic velocity changes obtained from ambient noise cross-correlations is now a widely used technique among seismologists.
+Because the seismic velocity in rocks is sensitive to many driving processes, this tool has been used to constrain various dynamics in the subsurface such as changes in groundwater (Lecocq et al. 2017; Gassenmeier et al. 2015; Clements & Denolle 2018; Illien et al. 2021), soil moisture (Dietze et al. 2020; Oakley et al. 2021), permafrost thickness (Overduin et al. 2015; Albaric et al. 2021; Lindner et al. 2021) and volcanic activity (Sens-Schönfelder et al. 2014; Budi-Santoso & Lesage 2016; Donaldson et al. 2019).
+The use of seismic interferometry has also enabled the study of rock properties changes in response to in-situ strain induced by surface temperature (Richter et al. 2014; Lecocq et al. 2017), Earth tides (Takano et al. 2014; Sens-Schönfelder & Eulenfeld 2019) and more notably to dynamic strain due to ground shaking during earthquakes.
+Indeed, there is a plethora of seismic interferometry studies that were conducted following major earthquakes

+(Brenguier et al. 2008; Nakata & Snieder 2012; Viens et al. 2018; Qin et al. 2020).
+Most of this literature shows two distinct phases: a short co-seismic phase in which the seismic velocity drops and a post-seismic phase in which the velocity recovers in a non-linear fashion.
+This latter phase is called relaxation or slow dynamics and can last for several years (Brenguier et al. 2008; Marc et al. 2021).
+These time-dependent changes of the seismic velocity suggests that earthquakes induce a lingering effect in subsurface rock properties.
+This mechanical perturbation may be at the origin of other transient surface observations, which exhibit a similar time-evolution such as transient increases of aquifer permeability (Manga et al. 2012; Illien et al. 2021) or landslide rates (Marc et al. 2015).